Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 C and C++ do not provide this option.

-Your next best option is to put the functions you need to perform something in a separate file, and only expose the primary function a client program needs to use, so you can “hide” all the things that does not need to be public.
+Your next best option is to put the functions you need to perform something in a separate file, and only expose the primary function a client program needs to use, so you can “hide” all the things that do not need to be public.

 Lessons in this unit: